The Healing Magic of Hummingbirds for Creatives:

 “Just use 4 parts hot water to one part white sugar.
 It’s the closest thing to what they are drinking in the wild,” says Kurt Leuschner, Professor of Natural Resources and Field Ornithology at College of the Desert.

 “You don’t even have to boil the water.
 Hot tap water is sufficient to dissolve the sugar.”
 (Let the water cool before pouring in the feeder).

 Leuschner points out you should NOT use sugar in the raw, brown sugar or honey.
-You may think it’s better for hummers but those sugars gunk up the feeder, attract bacteria and can get stuck in the crop (throat) of hummingbirds and cause them big problems.
+You may think it’s better for hummers but those sugars can get stuck in the crop (throat) of hummingbirds and cause them big problems.